 Since then, I've had a few chickens die and many more chickens and peafowl come into the flock.
 While learning about how to care for poultry, I've been working as a disabled freelance artist.
 I also went back to college in 2015 to finish my BA in art history.
 Both of these have been difficult to do with the disabilities I ended up with as a result of the the car wreck.
 There have been many bad days since the car wreck, but this need to do something with my life that I find fulfilling keeps me moving forward with my art and with the sanctuary.

 When the sanctuary started, I had a full-time job with benefits.
 As of June 2017, I no longer have that job due to harassment and discrimination against me for being disable.
-To make sure the birds of the sanctuary keep getting fed, I regularly have merchandise available at our Redbubble shop and I have an account up at Patreon for people to help support the birds more directly.
+To make sure the birds of the sanctuary keep getting fed, I regularly have merchandise available at our Redbubble shop and our direct shop, Avenoir.
 To support myself, I have a Storenvy shop (in the process of moving it to this site) where I sell my original artwork, and I am also open for commissions.
 I also sell feathers from the birds after they molt every autumn, as well as eggs for incubation or eating during all seasons except winter (the hens don't lay during winter and I don't feel the need to create conditions that keep them laying year round - everyone needs a break sometimes).
 I will be selling both chicken chicks and peachicks starting in 2018, but that will only be for people who can come pick them up.
 I will not ship any chicks out of state.